 We offer this course directly before each of the four official LSAT exams, and sometimes more often during the year.
 Exact dates and times depend on instructor availability.
 The most well-attended classes take place in June, October, December, and February, in that order.
-We also try to offer a section immediately after spring break in the second semester.
-Enrollment is strictly limited, so plan ahead!
-Seating is limited to 35, with a minimum enrollment of 12.
+Enrollment is limited to 35, with a minimum enrollment of 12.
 (If we are unable to obtain the minimal enrollment, we cannot go forward with the class.)
-Note that the HPPLC office purchases every past LSAT exam, which students can borrow at no charge—just ask our receptionist.
+Note that the HPPLC office purchases every past LSAT exam, which any student can borrow at no charge—just ask our receptionist.

 Notice of upcoming courses and registration takes place ONLY through the HPPLC prelaw email distribution list!
 If you are not currently on the email list, you may sign up by clicking here: Subscribe NOW !
 By registering, you will also receive notice of upcoming prelaw events, programs, workshops, and visits by speakers and admission officials from across the country.

-In general and in brief, the basic structure of the workshop should look like this, with many potential variations and exceptions depending on the needs of specific class populations and the availability of the instructor. [note: there are 3 types of questions on the exam that are scored.
-The more difficult sections (for most people) are handled first to give students more time to polish these skills and to ask questions throughout the course]:
+In general and in brief, the basic structure of the workshop often resembles the schedule below, with many potential variations and exceptions depending on the needs of specific class populations and the approach of the instructor. [note: there are 3 types of questions on the exam that are scored.
+The more difficult sections (for most people) are handled first to give students more time to polish these skills and to ask questions about them throughout the remainder of the course]:

 - Session 1 - Diagnostic practice exam and analysis.
 Introduction to the course.

 - Session 2 - Analytical Reasoning [Logic Games].

 - Session 4 - Logical Reasoning.

 - Session 6 - Reading Comprehension and Writing Sample.